josephmontes/VAA/README.md

      - The remaining 3 pitchers are from 2023:
        - Grayson Rodriguez, Logan Allen, Michael Kopech
     - These 6 pitchers (Gray, Greene, Sears, Rodriguez, Allen, Kopech) can be viewed at as progression candidates based on the fact that similar 4-Seam Fastballs typically have much better success, and based on the 4 pitchers from this short list that have progressed
-    - Also, these 6 pitchers are a group of young pitchers that should benefit from more experience/exposure to the league and how their stuff plays within it
+    - Also, these 6 pitchers are a group of very young pitchers, which signals to me that they will exponentially benefit from more experience/exposure to the league and how their stuff plays within it

 ## PLAYER SPOTLIGHT
 ### Josiah Gray